[Today’s featured artwork for Day 89 of the 365 Days Project is by Heidi Vilkman.]

 Even the wildest dreams…ESPECIALLY the wildest dreams…can be possible.

-#89 – The Artist Mind loves big dreams.
-The Logical Mind can help make them happen.
+#89 – Artists love big dreams.
+Left-brain thinking can help make them happen.

-Artists often have big dreams.
-But there are often people who think such dreams are crazy and impossible….until the artist proves them wrong.
-The dreams of the Artist Mind provide the passion and conviction and creative thinking to accomplish them, but it also takes the Logical Mind to help get them off the ground.
+Artists know how to dream big, but to many people those dreams can seem unrealistic and impossible….until the artist proves them wrong.
+Artists have the passion, conviction and creative thinking to accomplish the seemingly unattainable, but it also takes logic and planning to help get their vision off the ground.

-Heidi Vilkman is an artist living in the U.K. who had a dream of building a small eco-dwelling in a forest in her native Finland, using only her bare hands, some friends’ help, as little money as possible and only natural materials – wood, stone and cob, an age-old building material composed of clay, sand and straw – from the surrounding environment.
+Heidi Vilkman is an artist living in the U.K. who had a dream of building a small eco-dwelling in a forest in her native Finland, using only her bare hands and the help of a few friends, as little money as possible and only natural materials – wood, stone and cob (an age-old building material composed of clay, sand and straw) – foraged from the surrounding environment.

 This is what the future building site looks like in the winter:

-The Logical Mind might say, “How cold!” but Vilkman’s Artist Mind smiles and says, “How cozy!”
+Most people might shiver and say, “How cold!” but Vilkman smiles and says, “How cozy!”

-And then her Left Brain kicked in again.
-“I just have to do it in a way that is not going to break my back, my bank or my brain.
+And then her left brain kicked in again.
+“I just have to do it in a way that is not going to break my back, my bank or my head.
 Or my heart.
 I wouldn’t want to start a project I couldn’t finish.
 Even though my plan isn’t big, it’s huge enough for a beginner.”

-Then her Right Brain offered, “What if I build a tiny one?”
+Then her creative mind offered, “What if I build a tiny one?”

-And her Left Brain eventually agreed.
+And her logical mind eventually agreed.
 “First, I thought it’s like giving up, but the more I thought about it, the more it started to make sense.
-I would need less materials, less time, less money, less help,…and at least the right side of my brain would be able to play more, because the left side wouldn’t be so bloody worried about everything!”
+I would need less materials, less time, less money, less help,…and at least the creative side of my brain would be able to play more, because my logical side wouldn’t be so bloody worried about everything!”

 So over the summer, Heidi Vilkman embarked on perhaps one of the largest creative projects of her life and began building her Earth House in a forest in Finland.